Murray Gell-Mann: Professional life and controversies

 Gell-Mann was the Robert Andrews Millikan Professor of Theoretical Physics Emeritus at California Institute of Technology as well as a university professor in the physics and astronomy department of the University of New Mexico in Albuquerque, New Mexico, and the Presidential Professor of Physics and Medicine at the University of Southern California.
 He was a member of the editorial board of the Encyclopædia Britannica.

 Gell-Mann was on sabbatical at the Collège de France for the academic year 1958–1959.
-Gell-Mann spent several periods at CERN, the laboratories of the European Organization for Nuclear Research in Geneva, Switzerland, including time as a fellow of the John Simon Guggenheim Memorial Foundation fellow.

-In 1972, he was on CERN’s payroll as visiting professor.
+Gell-Mann spent several periods at CERN, the laboratories of the European Organization for Nuclear Research in Geneva, Switzerland, including time as a fellow of the John Simon Guggenheim Memorial Foundation.
+In 1972, he was on CERN's payroll as visiting professor.
 That same year, Gell-Mann was criticized for his involvement with JASON, a scientific advisory group that supported the U.S. Department of Defense during the Vietnam War.
 His association with the group was the focus of protests in France and Italy.

 In 1984 Gell-Mann was one of several co-founders of the Santa Fe Institute—a non-profit theoretical research institute in Santa Fe, New Mexico intended to study various aspects of a complex system and disseminate the notion of a separate interdisciplinary study of complexity theory.

 In his 1994 popular book The Quark and the Jaguar: Adventures in the Simple and the Complex, Gell-Mann acknowledged financial support from Jeffrey Epstein, who contributed via the Santa Fe Institute.

 In 2003, Gell-Mann also contributed a letter to The First Fifty Years, a collection of birthday greetings for Epstein.
-Years later, in 2011, Gell-Mann reportedly attended the "Mindshift Conference" on Epstein’s private island, Little Saint James.
+Years later, in 2011, Gell-Mann reportedly attended the "Mindshift Conference" on Epstein's private island, Little Saint James.
 The gathering was organized by Epstein and science promoter Al Seckel.
-Gell-Mann’s name also appeared in Epstein’s so-called "black book," a personal address book listing Epstein’s close contacts.
+Gell-Mann's name also appeared in Epstein's so-called "black book," a personal address book listing Epstein's close contacts.
+In 2025, Ghislaine Maxwell testified that Gell-Mann had originally been introduced to Epstein through her.

 George Johnson has written a biography of Gell-Mann, Strange Beauty: Murray Gell-Mann, and the Revolution in 20th-Century Physics (1999), Although Gell-Mann himself criticized Strange Beauty for some inaccuracies, with one interviewer reporting him wincing at the mention of it, the book was acclaimed by a number of his colleagues.
 A revised second edition was published in 2023 by the Santa Fe Institute Press with a foreword by Douglas Hofstadter.
 In 2012 Gell-Mann and his companion Mary McFadden published the book Mary McFadden: A Lifetime of Design, Collecting, and Adventure.